numfocus/DISCOVER-Cookbook/Translators_Guide.md

 ---

-#### Translator

-Translators adapt content from the source language into their target language, helping us reach global audiences.

-**Responsibilities:**

-- Translate and submit content
-- Join team discussions to ask questions or share insights

-Whether you're new to localization or a seasoned polyglot, this role is a great starting point for contributing meaningfully.

 > If you're interested in taking on one of these roles—Translator, Reviewer, or Language Coordinator—please indicate your preferred role, language expertise, and any relevant experience in the application form.
 This helps us match you with the right responsibilities and support your growth in the team.